AuthorizeNet/inperson-sdk-ios/README.md

     #### Quickchip Transaction with Paper Receipt

-    This API will only authorize the transaction, merchant app needs to settle/capture the transaction later on with/without tip amount.
+    This API will only authorize the transaction if the `iPaperReceiptCase` argument is set to true, merchant app needs to settle/capture the transaction later on with/without tip amount.
 Authorized amount will be released after few days if merchant app fails to settle/capture the transaction.
+If `iPaperReceiptCase` is passed in as false, then the SDK will authorize as well as capture the transaction.

     `[- (void)startQuickChipWithTransactionRequest:(AnetEMVTransactionRequest * _Nonnull)iTransactionRequest forPaperReceiptCase:(BOOL)iPaperReceiptCase presentingViewController:(UIViewController * _Nonnull)iPresentingController completionBlock:(RequestCompletionBlock _Nonnull)iRequestCompletionBlock andCancelActionBlock:(CancelActionBlock _Nonnull)iCancelActionBlock]`